 Once the hook is removed safely, you can either grab the fish by the gill plate while supporting the fish with your other hand by the middle of the body to prevent damaging its spine and internal organs, or you can grab it by the tail while also supporting the body and holding it horizontally.

 Holding a pike by the gills or Boga grip vertically is discouraged due to the very high risk of severely injuring the fish.
-Holding a northern pike vertically can damage its’ spine, or severely damage its internal organ by causing weight and gravity to displace them and could lead to the death of the fish after release.
+Holding a northern pike vertically can damage its’ spine or severely damage its internal organs by causing weight and gravity to displace them and could lead to the death of the fish after release.

 Final Thoughts on Northern Pike Teeth

 A pike’s teeth and the rare encounter of a pike biting a person should not prevent people from fishing them.
 When handled properly, the risk of you being injured by a pike’s mouth and pike teeth is very low.
 Use your brain and the proper tools, and be sure to properly handle the fish for both of your safety, and everything should work out just fine.